jojiku/-/README.md

-В данной работе реализован метод главных компонент на языке Python. План работы:
+Here the principal component analysis is implemented in Python.
+Work plan:

-1) Выполнить кластерный анализ:
+1) Perform cluster analysis:
-a. подобрать файл для проведения кластерного анализа.
+a. select a file for cluster analysis.
-b. описать полученные кластеры;
+b. describe the resulting clusters;
-c. привести пояснения и выводы.
+c. give explanations and conclusions.

-2) Применить Метод Главных Компонент (МГК, PCA):
+2) Apply Principal Component Analysis (PCA):
-a. проверить применимость метода;
+a. check the applicability of the method;
-b. выполнить сжатие пространства переменных;
+b. perform variable space compression;
-c. проанализировать матрицу нагрузок;
+c. analyze the load matrix;
-d. сделать выводы
+d. draw conclusions

-3) Выполнить кластерный анализ на новых переменных:
+3) Perform cluster analysis on new variables:
-a. выполнить кластерный анализ на отобранных Главных компонентах;
+a. perform cluster analysis on selected Principal Components;
-b. сравнить результаты пунктов 1 и 2 по количеству полученных кластеров и их интерпретации.
+b. compare the results of points 1 and 2 in terms of the number of clusters obtained and their interpretation.

-4) Подведение итогов по проделанной работе.
+4) Work sum up.